Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 For some, that's spending time with family, or indulging in unique hobbies, or investing in their romantic relationships.
 And for many of the dispatchers, it's making time for their canine companions.
 Unsurprisingly, a lot Chagrin Valley Dispatch workers turn to their dogs after a tough day on the job.

 For more on how the dispatchers handle trauma and the Peer Support Program, watch the video above.
-And make sure you catch the series premiere of "911 Crisis Center," airing Saturday, November 6 at 9/8c on Oxygen.
+And make sure you catch the Season 2 premiere of "911 Crisis Center," airing Saturday, Sept.
+3 at 9:30/8:30c with new episodes airing at 9/8c beginning Sept.
+10.